-From AO-12 (2015) onwards no public CXB/Earth observations are foreseen.
-Following IUG recommendation, interested scientists are invited to submit specific proposals in response to the AO call for observing time proposals.
-Due to the available manpower, only up to two such campaigns can be accommodated during a year.
-The data rights policy as outlined in Section 1.5 (and Section 5) will apply to any newly accepted proposals for CXB/Earth observations.
+From AO-12 onwards no public CXB/Earth observations are foreseen.
+Following IUG recommendation in November 2013, interested scientists are invited to submit specific proposals in response to this AO call for observing time proposals.
+Due to the available manpower, only up to two such campaigns may be accommodated during a year.
+The data rights policy as outlined in Section 1.6 (and Section 5) will apply to any newly accepted proposals for CXB/Earth observations.

-1.8 Joint Swift and INTEGRAL observations
+1.10 Joint INTEGRAL with Swift or XMM-Newton observations

-New for this AO is the opportunity to propose for coordinated observations with NASA's Swift satellite.
-A total of 150 ks of Swift observing time is available.
+ESA continues to provide the opportunity to propose for coordinated observations with XMM-Newton and/or NASA's Swift satellite.
+A total of 300 ks of XMM-Newton observing time and a total of 150 ks of Swift observing time is available for these coordinated observations.
 All Swift data are public.
-For more detailed information see Section 4.1.8.
-Note that this 150 ks of Swift time is in addition to the 300 ks of XMM-Newton time available for coordinated observations (Section 4.1.7).
+For more detailed information, see Sections 4.1.7 and 4.1.8.

-1.9 Extended INTEGRAL mission phase and future calls beyond AO-12
+1.11 Extended INTEGRAL mission phase and future AO calls

 The nominal operational mission began on December 16, 2002 and lasted 24 months.
 Since then, INTEGRAL is being operated in its extended mission phase.
-This extended phase is at this stage indicatively approved by the Science Programme Committee (SPC) to last until 31 December 2016, subject to a mid-term review in Fall 2014.
-An extension of INTEGRAL science operations for another 2 years beyond 2016 will be considered during the same review.
+This extended phase is at this stage indicatively approved by the Science Programme Committee (SPC) to last until 31 December 2018, subject to a mid-term review in Fall 2016.
+An extension of INTEGRAL science operations for another 2 years beyond 2018 will be considered during the same review.
 Future AO cycles are planned to run on an annual basis.